Addressing key challenges of sustainable urban mobility planning

 In order to strengthen SUMP capacities in planning authorities, four in-depth workshops were held for more than 170 transport planners from Partner and Follower Cities; about 250 transport professionals were trained in five SUMP National Seminars; more than 200 young professionals were trained in five CH4LLENGE Universities; about 150 participants took part in CH4LLENGE’s online learning; finally, European dialogue on SUMP was established in cooperation with the SUMP Co-ordinating Group.

 Rupprecht Consult was the coordinator of CH4LLENGE and responsible for the consortium management, administrative and financial management, project communication and process evaluation as well as quality control of the project’s deliverables, outputs and all products thatwere produced.
 Besides project management, Rupprecht Consult wasalso a SUMP knowledge expert in the project and supported the partner cities in analysing their urban mobility and transport planning situation in the context of the four challenges of SUMP.
 The company also assists the cities in developing their SUMP challenge strategies and had an advisory role in the CH4LLENGE pilot schemes.
-In addition, Rupprecht Consult was the main knowledge partner for the 'particpation' challenged and authored the SUMP Manual "Participation - Actively involving citizens and stakeholders in SUMP development".
+In addition, Rupprecht Consult was the main knowledge partner and authored the SUMP Manual "Participation - Actively involving citizens and stakeholders in SUMP development".